codio/site/source/docs/ide/features/debugging.html.md

 When creating a new target, you are also shown the debugger port and instruction but these can typically be ignored.

+### Single file confgurations
+If you are using C, C++ or Java and debugging a simple single code file project (common in early programmng courses) then you should choose Single C File, Single C++ file or Single Java file Debugger Type.
+This frees you from having to worry about the detailed compile and run configuration.

+### Multi file configuration
+If you are working on more complex projects then you will need to provide the correct MAX INFO HERE PLEASE

 #### Language specific compilation commands
 The information in this section refers to what should be used in the Command Arguments field.